ComicsPROgress

 REASON FOR COUNSELING

-Circle One: Tardiness/AbsenceBehavior/TeamworkInappropriate Conduct/DressPoor PerformanceSafety ViolationViolation of Company Policy Other: ____________________________________________________________________________________________________
+Tardiness/AbsenceBehavior/TeamworkInappropriate Conduct/DressPoor PerformanceSafety ViolationViolation of Company Policy

 ACTION TAKEN

-Circle One: Verbal Warning Written Warning Suspension Probationary PeriodTermination Other: ____________________________________________________________________________________________________
+Verbal Warning Written Warning Suspension Probationary PeriodTermination

 DESCRIPTION OF INCIDENT(S)